ministryofjustice/hmpps-dpr-data-product-definitions/README.md

 All Data Product Definitions are validated against the DPD schema on the main branch during unit testing: https://raw.githubusercontent.com/ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/main/schema/data-product-definition-schema.json

+Documentation on the DPD schema contents can be found here: https://github.com/ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema?tab=readme-ov-file

 ## Environments

 All DPDs are stored in one or more environment folders.
 A DPDs will only be available in an environment if it is in that environment's folder, and the containing version of the service has been deployed to that environment.